Kopin’s Board Members

 She is primarily involved in the planning, supervision and implementation of educational and awareness-raising initiatives targeting the general public as well as primary and secondary schools and University, focusing on topics related to sustainable development, global citizenship, human rights and migration.
-She also supports the team in the development of international projects and the delivery of trainings on a variety of topics.
-Federica coordinates Kopin’s volunteers supporting unaccompanied asylum-seeking minors and refugee women in Malta.
+She also supports the team in the development of international projects and the delivery of training on a variety of topics.
+Federica coordinates Kopin’s volunteers offering support services to refugees, asylum seekers and other communities in Malta.

 Federica is a member of the National Maltese NGDO Platform SKOP’s DEAR Working Group; she represents the platform within CONCORD Europe’s Hub 4 for Global Citizenship Education and People Engagement, of which she is a Steering Group Member since 2018.